A beautiful end result starts with good preparation!

 The two handled fleshing knife is held at a slight angle as you push the flesh off the hide.
 The ulu is held used in the same way but has more concentrated contact points with the beam.

-Dull fleshing tools like the ones pictured here will get underneath the fat and meat and scrape the hide clean without cutting through the skin.
+Fleshing tools like the ones pictured here will get underneath the fat and meat and scrape the hide clean without cutting through the skin.

 Remove all flesh and fat thicker than 1/8 inch.
 Any thicker and the salt will not be able to penetrate; the hide could spoil and the hair will slip.

 Scraping tools, like this ulu knife, can be purchased online from a variety of carriers.
 Simply search for “ulu knife” to find them for purchase.
+We sell our favorite fleshing tool, the european style fleshing blade, in our shop.

 -